overtake/TelegramSwift/README.md

 [![Download on the Mac App Store](https://developer.apple.com/app-store/marketing/guidelines/images/badge-download-on-the-mac-app-store.svg)](https://itunes.apple.com/us/app/telegram/id747648890?mt=12)

 If you would like, you can [download the non-MAS version](https://telegram.org/dl/macos).
-It has some restrictions (like banned channels) removed, but also lacks some functionality (like share extention).
+It removes some restrictions (like banned chats), but also lacks some functionality (like the share extension and sandboxing).

-*You can also get the beta version [here](https://telegram.org/dl/macos/beta) if you want to get the latest features and you are prepared to bugs and crashes.
-Joining [beta testing chat on Telegram](https://t.me/macswift) in this case is a good idea too.*
+You can also [download the beta version](https://telegram.org/dl/macos/beta) if you want to try the latest features and you are prepared for bugs and crashes.
+If you are running the beta, join the [beta testing chat on Telegram](https://t.me/macswift) to report bugs.

 ## Contributors